- Pop-up Donation Drop

 - Rummage in the Ramp Overview & 2019 Recap

 - Contact Us

-Pop-up Donation Drop is a new program offered this year to offer convenient donation options for students and community members that may be moving or just in need of a donation option for usable items they don’t need anymore.
+Pop-up Donation Drop was a new program this year to offer convenient donation options for students and community members that may be moving or just in need of a donation option for usable items they don’t need anymore.

-Several temporary drop-off locations will be available on specific dates/times and will be located in a variety of different neighborhoods over the next few months.
-With Rummage in the Ramp not happening this year, this program is meant to serve as an alternative, co-hosted by the City of Iowa City and University of Iowa Office of Sustainability and the Environment.
+Several temporary drop-off locations were available this summer and were located in a variety of different locations including University of Iowa Residence Halls, Mercer Park, Happy Hollow Park, Wetherby Park, Market Street downtown parking lot, and the former University Club's parking lot on Melrose Avenue.
+With Rummage in the Ramp not happening this year, this program was meant to serve as an alternative, co-hosted by the City of Iowa City and University of Iowa Office of Sustainability and the Environment.

-The community phase (June to July 2021) of this program is available to all area residents and will offer options for donating unwanted, usable goods, donating unopened food, and recycling old batteries.
+The community phase (June to July 2021) of this program was available to all area residents and offered options for donating unwanted, usable goods, donating unopened food, and recycling old batteries.